AndreMarthinsen/PROG2006-Interpreter/README.md

 ```
 {
   if
-  { " there was True on the stack " println }
+  { " there was True on the stack " print }
-  { " there was False on the stack " println }
+  { " there was False on the stack " print }
 }
 ```